How journaling provides mental, physical and emotional healing

 Why do tennis players, emperors, politicians, business leaders, military strategists, musicians, inventors, artists, philosophers, and leading scientists, make journal writing one of their regular habits?

-It turns out that there isn't just one major benefit that journal writing brings those who practice it - there are a great many including:
+It turns out that there isn't just one major life-changing benefit that journal writing brings those who practice it - there are a great many including:

 - Health benefits